 3. Disasters and Extreme Loads

 However, for the purposes of this paper, we categorize disasters by their cause, as a means for identifying the loads applied to concrete shells.
-For example, an EF4 tornado Edwards, et al. and a SSHWS category 5 hurricane (Saffir-Simpson Hurricane Wind Scale) NOAA will have dramatically different social consequences to individuals and communities, but produce relatively similar wind speeds and similarly applied wind loads to structures.
+For example, an EF4 tornado Edwards, et al.8 and a SSHWS category 5 hurricane (Saffir-Simpson Hurricane Wind Scale) NOAA9 will have dramatically different social consequences to individuals and communities, but produce relatively similar wind speeds and similarly applied wind loads to structures.
 We acknowledge that disasters can be grouped according to natural or manmade/technological processes, and that often the two intersect.
 For example, a tornado event affecting the natural and built environment does so through the medium of high winds and flying debris.
 That debris often contains components of the built environment (building materials, machinery, etc.), which alters and even amplifies the impacts of the event.
 An exhaustive list of both technological and natural disasters is not necessary here, and while each disaster-causing event has unique and interesting characteristics, we specifically present extreme loads created as a consequence of high wind and seismic disaster events.

 4. Design and Engineering Considerations